ahtraddis/cerealometer-hardware/README.md

 	Introducing...
 	<br>
 	<img width="500" src="images/app/logo.png" alt="Cerealometer logo" />
-	<p>“Think What's Inside the Box”</p>
+	<p>Think What's Inside the Box</p>
 </div>

 ## About this repo

-This repo contains hardware specs and embedded firmware for the Cerealometer device, an IoT-enabled cereal monitoring solution designed to mitigate breakfast outages.
+This repo contains hardware specs and embedded firmware for the Cerealometer device, an IoT-enabled cereal monitoring solution designed to mitigate the impact of breakfast outages.

 For general info about the Cerealometer app and its infrastructure, visit the [main repo here](https://github.com/ahtraddis/cerealometer).